larrytheliquid/scotrubyconf/1-intro.md

 <div style="display: none">

-an emphasis on inductive
-("recursive") definitions is placed that limit what you must write out to the base & recursive cases
+instead of making your datatype list out every (infinite) natural number, you make it inductive ("recursive"), limiting what you must write out to the base & recursive cases

 !SLIDE subsection